nim-lang/Nim/doc/contributing.md

 1. Continuous Integration is by default run on every push in a PR; this clogs the CI pipeline and affects other PR's; if you don't need it (e.g. for WIP or documentation only changes), add ``[skip ci]`` to your commit message title.
-   This convention is supported by our github actions pipelines and our azure pipeline (using custom logic, which should complete in < 1mn) as well as our former other pipelines:
+   This convention is supported by our GitHub actions pipelines and our azure pipeline (using custom logic, which should complete in < 1mn) as well as our former other pipelines:
    `Appveyor <https://www.appveyor.com/docs/how-to/filtering-commits/#skip-directive-in-commit-message>`_
    and `Travis <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>`_.

-2. Consider enabling CI (azure, GitHub actions and builds.sr.ht) in your own Nim fork, and waiting for CI to be green in that fork (fixing bugs as needed) before opening your PR in the original Nim repo, so as to reduce CI congestion.
+2. Consider enabling CI (azure, GitHub actions and builds.sr.ht) in your own Nim fork, and waiting for CI to be green in that fork (fixing bugs as needed) before opening your PR in the original Nim repo, to reduce CI congestion.
 Same applies for updates on a PR: you can test commits on a separate private branch before updating the main PR.